 Charged with Possession of Controlled Substance?

 At Gelman Law, LLC, we understand how sensitive and serious the situation is when you are charges with a drug crime.
 Whether you are facing charges for possession or distribution of cocaine, heroin, marijuana, prescription drugs or anything in between, we have the resources, skill and experience to guide you through this difficult time.
 The criminal justice system can be overwhelming to navigate, particularly when it comes to drug crimes.
-However, New Jersey drug crimes layer David Gelman is here to help you.
+However, Cherry Hill drug attorney David Gelman is here to help you.

 What Is Possession of a Controlled Substance?